Active Voice Writing Tips

 The best way to learn how to write in the active voice is by studying how other writers do it.
 Read a variety of books and pay attention to the sentence structure.
 Notice how the style in your own writing.
 It may take some practice, but eventually you will be able to write in the active voice naturally.
 And once you master this skill, your writing will be more concise, clear, and engaging.

-Examples of sentences written in the Active and Passive Voices
+Examples of Sentences written in the Active and Passive Voices

 • The cashier counted the money. (active voice)